"Drug companies don't want you to know how well this works."

-Before you turn to over-the-counter topical steroidal medications, anti-fungal creams, or anti-bacterial ointments, consider natural neem oil.
-It has been valued for thousands of years in India, where it’s called “heal all” or “nature’s drugstore.”
+Before you turn to over-the-counter topical steroidal medications, anti-fungal creams, or anti-bacterial ointments, consider Neem Oil.
+It has been valued for thousands of years in India, where it’s called "heal-all" or "nature’s pharmacy."
 We at Herbaria find it most helpful.
-It's a terrific moisturizer.

 Neem oil separates in the bottle.
 You will see solids when you lift the dropper.
 To reblend, gently warm the bottle.
 The oil will remain uniform for quite some time.